charles-lao/odin-recipes/README.md

 The Odin Project - Foundations Course

+# description
-A basic project to learn/remember git commands and beginner HTML tags
+A basic project to learn/remember git commands and beginner HTML and CSS tags